NayHtetKyaw/NextJS-Mantine-Bun-Template/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+To learn more about Mantine.dev, you can checkout the following offical documentaions:

+- [Mantine Documentation](https://mantine.dev/) - learn about Next.js features and API.

 ## Deploy on Vercel